 There are just so many things to love about Beijing that it’s hard to narrow it down for first timers.
 I can’t believe this is going to be my first point but whatever – there’s vegetarian food everywhere!
 I usually starve or get hangry when I travel but it was pretty easy to find vegetarian food!
 The second thing I’m going to say is 4 days didn’t feel like enough!
 It was so easy to get caught up in Beijing that the days flew by.
 Here is my little guide to Beijing!
 Hope you like it 🙂

-Jinshanling Great Wall Of China – Any part of The Great Wall of China will be fantastic but a quieter and more beautiful area of the wall is Jinshanling.
+Jinshanling Great Wall Of China – Any part of The Great Wall of China will be fantastic but a quieter, more beautiful area of the wall is Jinshanling.
 You need to book a tour to get here and it’s about a 2 hour drive outside of Beijing.
-It was a full day trip but it was so stunning and we were the only tour so it was such an amazing experience and special experience.
+It was a full day trip but it was so stunning and we were the only tour on the wall!
+It was such an amazing experience and special experience.
 Image having The Great Wall of China to yourself 🙂

 Tiananmen Square – A Beijing must do.
 It’s really easy to get to the square.
 You just take the subway to Tiananmen Station and follow the crowd from there.

-Forbidden City – You’ll be amazing at how big the city is!
+Forbidden City – You’ll be amazed at how big the city is!
 I had no idea the Fobidden City was that grand but it was.
 Literally right across the street from Tiananmen Square so it’s nice and easy to get to!
 You can spend hours exploring here.
 Definitely a place for first timers.

-Panjiayuan Antique Market – Pretty much the funnest thing if your a trinket person like me!
-I spent hours wandering around the stalls looking at porcelain fixtures, tea sets, traditional clothes, foods, teas, you name it.
+Panjiayuan Antique Market – Pretty much the funnest place if you’re a trinket person like me!
+I spent hours wandering around the stalls looking at porcelain fixtures, tea sets, traditional clothes, foods, you name it.
 Because it’s famous everything is over priced but it’s still a great stop!
 I bought a porcelain bunny 🙂

 Huntongs – Huntong is just a word for alleys but Beijing is famous for them.
-Walk around in them to get a taste of what Old Beijing was like.
+Walk around the Huntongs to get a taste of what Old Beijing was like.
 It really was beautiful to wandering around somewhere so old!

 Silk Road Market – We never got a chance to go but it’s is definitely on the list!